 A number of commands call for email addresses, which are also a subset of strings.
-When these addresses are used in outbound contexts, addresses must be compliant with [IMAIL], but are further constrained.
-Using the symbols defined in [IMAIL], section 6.1, the syntax of an address is:
+When these addresses are used in outbound contexts, addresses must be compliant with [IMAIL], but are further constrained within this document.
+Using the symbols defined in [IMAIL], section 3, the syntax of an address is:

-sieve-address = addr-spec ; simple address / phrase "<" addr-spec ">" ; name & addr-spec
+; simple address sieve-address = addr-spec / phrase "<" addr-spec ">" ; name & addr-spec

 That is, routes and group syntax are not permitted.
 If multiple addresses are required, use a string list.
-Named groups are not used here.
+Named groups are not permitted.